marleekitchen/bionicHand/README.md

 ### Button1

-When pressed, triggers the closeHand_partial() function that closes the index finger and thumb.
+When pressed, triggers the closeThumb() function that closes the index finger and thumb.
 Meant for grasping small objects, can grab delicate items due to integration of a force sensor.

 ### Button2

-Triggers the closeHand_full() function to close all of the fingers in order to grab larger items.
+Triggers the closeHand() function to close all of the fingers in order to grab larger items.
 The stopping point of the closed fingers can be altered by changing either or both of the index_full_threshold and rem_full_threshold variables.

 ### Button3